biolab/orange3-recommendation/doc/source/widgets/baseline.rst

 Description
 -----------

+-  **Global average:**
-**Global average** widget uses computes the average of all ratings to make predictions.
+Computes the average of all ratings and use it to make predictions.

+-  **User average:**
+Takes the average rating value of a user to make predictions.

+-  **Item average:**
+Takes the average rating value of an item to make predictions.

+-  **User-Item baseline:**
+Takes the bias of users and items plus the global average to make predictions.